Nursing 406 - Adult Health Care » Spring 2020 » Chapter 29 Quiz

 The nurse is gathering data from a client recently admitted to the hospital.
 The nurse asks the client about experiencing orthopnea.
 What question would the nurse ask to obtain this information?

-A. "Are you coughing up blood at night?"
+A. "Are you urinating excessively at night?"

 C. "Are you only able to breathe when you are sitting upright?"